 Gérôme Guibert is lecturer with accreditation to supervise research in sociology at the Université Sorbonne Nouvelle Paris 3, where he is director of the institute of communication and media.
 A specialist in popular music, in 2002 he co-founded the research journal Volume! and runs the Musiques et société collection at Éditions Mélanie Seteun publishers (Les Presses du réel).
 He has led several research programmes, including a mapping of contemporary live music for the Department of Studies, Foresight and Statistics (DEPS) of the French Ministry of Culture (2010-2012) and an analysis of the digital transformation of the live music industry for the ICCA laboratory of excellence (2017- 2018).
 He also heads a team for the French National Research Agency (ANR) programme on cultural scenes (SCANEA, 2019-2023).
 In 2019, he organised the fourth biennial international conference for the ISMMS – International Society for Metal Music Studies.

-Fabien Miclet is an independent consultant specialising in European cultural issues.
-As well as having co-authored several studies for the European Commission and initiated various European projects, he is also involved in various international conferences in the music sector.
-He also advises several professional and public organisations, including the CNM, on European issues.
-A College of Europe graduate, he is a lecturer at Sciences Po Lille and the University of Lille.
+Fabien Miclet is an independent consultant, who specializes in European cultural issues.
+Coauthor on several studies for the European Commission and initiator of different European projects, he also contributes to various international conferences in the music sector.
+He is an EU adviser to several professional and public organizations, including the CNM, among others.
+He graduated from the College of Europe, and he lectures at Sciences Po Lille and at Lille university.

 Emmanuel Négrier is director of the Cepel research unit of the CNRS-université de Montpellier.
 His work focuses on cultural policies, changes in territorial scales and electoral behaviour.
 Together with Aurélien Djakouane, he co-led a joint study entitled So Fest!
 L’empreinte sociale et territoriale des festivals (coordinated by France Festivals), the results of which were recently published in Festivals, territoire et société (Paris, Presses de Science Po/DEPS, 2021).

-Thomas Paris is a researcher at the CNRS (GREGHEC joint research lab) and a professor affiliated with HEC Paris.
-A doctor of Management, he specialises in the creation economy and the creative industries, studying these sectors (cinema and audiovisual, music, fashion, publishing, architecture, video games, haute cuisine, design) from managerial, organisational and sectoral angles, in collaboration with industry players.
-He also works on innovation management, entrepreneurship, the digital economy and cultural policies.
+Thomas Paris is a researcher at the CNRS (GREGHEC) and an associate professor at HEC Paris.
+He holds a doctorate in management and he specializes in the creative economy and the creative industry.
+He studies these sectors (along with cinema and audiovisual, music, fashion, publishing, architecture, video games, gastronomy, design) from managerial, organizational, and sector-specific perspectives, in partnership with key players.
+He also works on innovation management, entrepreneurship, the digital economy, and cultural politics.